davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/theThing.md

 Two pincers on its face moved, and it made a clicking sound.

 {{#if-has-flag "bothCompanionsAlive"}}
-"What is it that thing?" said Lady Willsbourgh with a shrill voice. {{playerName}} was so proud of her for not having lost control yet.
+"What is it that thing?" said Lady Willsbourgh with a shrill voice.

 "Whatever it is, it's going to eat us alive," said the minister.
 "Time for some final prayers to whatever gods you adore."